ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 </figure>
 ```

-If `elementName` is overridden to something other than the default value, the existing `<oembed>` elements will still be shown for backwards compatibility purposes.
+If `elementName` is overridden to something other than the default value, the existing `<oembed>` elements will still be shown for backward compatibility purposes.

 #### Including previews in data

 Optionally, by setting `mediaEmbed.previewsInData` to `true` you can configure the media embed feature to output media in the same way they look in the editor.
-So if the media element is "previewable", the media preview (HTML) is saved to the database:
+If the media element is "previewable", the media preview (HTML) is saved to the database:

 ```html
 <figure class="media">